 If your name or the name of your law firm has negative reviews or other harmful content that shows up in search results, it's time for some damage control.
 The same applies when another person or multiple people have your name and show up in search results, potentially confusing or misleading those who are trying to find more information about you and your law firm.

 Although rare, revenge or the desire to undercut the competition has led some people to create defaming websites, fake reviews, or otherwise negative content about a specific person so that this shows up in search results.
 The most important thing to do if this has happened to you is to stay calm.
 It can be resolved if handled correctly and not in retaliation.

 Let's hope you never receive a negative Google review or another type of negative comment on a local listings site.
 However, no one's perfect and it's been known to happen.
 Although Google has made it so that less and less people are able to game the system, it's important to keep in mind that some Google reviews may be illegitimate and simply made by a false account.
-For instance, lawyer Google reviews may be made in poor taste by a competitor or another person who claim to have had a case handled by an attorney when in fact that attorney has never even spoken with that person before.
+For instance, Google reviews for lawyers may be made in poor taste by a competitor or another person who claim to have had a case handled by an attorney, when in fact, that attorney has never even spoken with that person before.

 One solution to a negative review is to remember that there is power in numbers.
 You may be able to counteract your negative review by getting more legitimate, positive reviews.
 With that in mind, the main leverage for reviews that stick is a user's presence on the platform and the credibility given by Google.

 You are allowed to respond to individual reviews and it's critical to be apologetic and not place any blame.
 Don't be defensive or offensive in your response.
 As much as you can, put a positive spin on the situation, be prepared to explain your side of things, and don't assume someone is out to get you.
 The last thing you want is to get into an argument that will leave a footprint in your search engine results.